AdobeDocs/workfront.en/help/classic/administration-and-setup/customize-workfront/create-manage-custom-forms/add-calculated-data-to-custom-form.md

 &#42;To find out what plan, license type, or access level configurations you have, contact your Workfront administrator.

-## Add a calculated field to a custom form
+## Add a calculated field to a custom form {#add-a-calculated-field-to-a-custom-form}

 >[!IMPORTANT]
 >